Fell for their charm hook, line, and sinker 🧿

 The next stop was Hill Inlet - a spot we heard of from YouTube vblog Wout of the World.
 It goes without saying, the secluded sand swirls - *** featured briefly in Pirates of the Caribbean: Dead Men Tell no Tales with the idiosyncratic Captain Jack Sparrow sprinting away from Salazar's Ghost Army - were mind blowing to watch and touch.
 We walked up to the three viewpoints, gazing at the sweeping view, enraptured .
 The water was clear glass allowing us to spot plenty of stingrays serenely settled in turquoise waters far below.
 The whirling twining of sand and sea stretched magically further south to as far our eyes met; we knew from our homework, it was the northern tip of Whitehaven Beach that lay limned with diffused daylight in our horizon.
 Here are the precious captures of the timeless beauty that the crew called their "office".
 Who's more fortunate, I pondered - us, who earn to come here, or them, who come to earn here?
 Well, we are all cut out for different stuff and neither would excel if we exchanged "offices".

 After we soaked in enough of the purest sand on earth - so white that it reflects heat keeping the temperature stable at 27°C all year round and so white it feels like flour beneath our feet - our bright yellow jetboats steered us out of the gorgeous Inlet to anchor at southern tip of Whitehaven Beach.
 This part was familiar as we'd been here in 2017 June.
 But does that mean we'd let go of the chance to photoshoot?
-After lunch we drenched our rashies once more in the pristine waters of Whitehaven and played to our hearts' content with the purest white sand - so protected that carrying even a handful home is illegal, posing an exorbitant fine of upto $10 K!
+After lunch we drenched our rashies once more in the pristine pellucid waters of Whitehaven and played to our hearts' content with the purest white sand - so protected that carrying even a handful home is illegal, posing an exorbitant fine of upto $10 K!
 It was only half an hour before our jetboat picked us up that we quickly changed to our planned coordinated attires for these invaluable photos.
 Back at Airlie Beach, we dined on the tastiest hot crispy woodfire pizza at Whitsunday Food Garden, balming our tiredness.

 I'm yet to decide which was the grand finale on our fourth and final day!

-Out from the clutches of skydiving, we took to sky again in a compact scenic flight of 7 passengers and a pilot to hover over the astounding beauty of Hill Inlet that we walked on just 24 hours back.
-The colours of the swirls were gorgeous beneath the sparkling sun.
-All shades of blues 💙and greens regaled us for another captivating view minutes away - the Heart Reef.
-Without much ado, I'd let you check the captures and decide the pinnacle moment of our day.
+We took to sky in a compact scenic flight of 7 passengers and a pilot to hover over the astounding beauty of Hill Inlet that we walked on just 24 hours back.
+The colours of the swirls were breath-taking beneath the sparkling sun.
+All shades of blues 💙and greens regaled us at yet another captivating view minutes away - the Heart Reef.

 Ocean flowing between reefs like a river